frossm/rpncalc/mdbook/src/Chapters/Conversions.md

 ## Fractional Display

 The RPNCalc stack only contains decimal numbers.
 Therefore, we can't directly store fractional values on the stack.
 If a fraction is entered, it is converted to a decimal.
-There could be a loss of percision when this is done.
+There could be a loss of precision when this is done.
 For example, there is no exact fractional equivalent for `PI` much like there is no exact decimal equivalent for `1/3`.
 However, the difference is usually so small that it's acceptable.

-The `frac [base]` command takes the item on the top of the stack (`line1`) and displays the fractional equivalent.  `[base]` sets the percision of the calculation.
+The `frac [base]` command takes the item on the top of the stack (`line1`) and displays the fractional equivalent.  `[base]` sets the precision of the calculation.
 If a `base` is not provided, RPNCalc will use 1/64 as the default.

 **For example**, if you had `1.1234` on the stack, `frac` would show you `1.1234 is approximately 1 1/8`  So base was given so it would have used a base of 64 (which means maximum granularity would be 1/64) and auto reduced the result which is why you get the `1 1/8`.